gravitational/gravity/docs/6.x/pack.md

       type: vxlan

 #
-# Use the section below to customize the cluster installer behavior
+# Use the section below to customize the Cluster installer behavior
 #
 installer:
   # The end user license agreement (EULA).
 When set, a user will be presented with
   # the EULA text before the start of the installation and forced to accept it.
-  # This capability is often used when cluster images are used to distribute downloadable
+  # This capability is often used when Cluster images are used to distribute downloadable
   # enterprise software.
   eula:
     source: file://eula.txt

-  # If the installation flavors are defined, a cluster user will be presented with a
+  # If the installation flavors are defined, a Cluster user will be presented with a
-  # prompt and the cluster flavor will be selecte based on their answer.
+  # prompt and the Cluster flavor will be selecte based on their answer.
   #
-  # A "cluster flavor" consists of a name and a set of server profiles, along with the
+  # A "Cluster flavor" consists of a name and a set of server profiles, along with the
   # number of servers for every profile.
   #
   # The example below declares two flavors: "small" and "large", based on how many page
-  # views per second the cluster user wants to serve.
+  # views per second the Cluster user wants to serve.
   #
   flavors:
     prompt: "How many requests per second will you need?"